-Our strategy continues to emphasize growth in our four business segments: digital imaging, instrumentation, aerospace and defense electronics and engineered systems.
+Our strategy continues to emphasize growth in our four business segments: Digital Imaging, Instrumentation, Aerospace and Defense Electronics and Engineered Systems.
 The markets in which we sell our enabling technologies are characterized by high barriers to entry and include specialized products and services not likely to be commoditized.
 We intend to strengthen and expand our business with targeted acquisitions and through product development.
 We continue to focus on balanced and disciplined capital deployment among capital expenditures, acquisitions and product development.
-We aggressively pursue operational excellence to continually improve our margins and earnings by emphasizing cost containment and cost reductions in all aspects of our business.
+We aggressively pursue operational excellence to continually improve our margins and earnings by emphasizing cost containment and evaluating cost reductions in all aspects of our business.
 At Teledyne, operational excellence includes the rapid integration of the businesses we acquire.
 Using complementary technology across our businesses and through targeted research and development, we seek to create new products to grow our company and expand our addressable markets.
-We continue to evaluate our businesses to ensure that they are aligned with our strategy.
+We continually evaluate our businesses to ensure that they are aligned with our strategy.

-COVID and Other Matters impact
+Trends and Other Matters Affecting Our Business